 Cornwall is one of the first rural areas to reduce speed limits from 30mph to 20mph on residential roads and in built-up areas.
-It will make roads, safer, healthier and greener for everyone.
+It will make roads, safer, healthier, greener, and ultimately, better for everyone.

 After a successful pilot (Phase 1) in Camelford, Falmouth and Penryn during 2022, a countywide roll out programme has been approved.